hadyrashwan/animal_sounds/README.md

 ### Prerequisites

-- Node.js and npm installed on your machine.
+- bun and npm installed on your machine.

 ### Installation